Explained

 • Workshop: Rising Team's Psychological Safety Kit, in which you'll write User Manuals outlining working style preferences and stories about workplace needs and struggles.
 You can also check out the University of Illinois's "Cultures of Safety," a one-hour training for their Diversity, Equity, and Inclusion course to build effective team cultures.

-• One-on-ones: use platforms like Culture Amp, Pingboard, and Lattice to run better one-on-ones, download our one-on-one meeting template, or use our one-on-one questions generator to strengthen the trust between you and individual team members.
+• One-on-ones: use platforms like Culture Amp, Pingboard, and Lattice to run better one-on-ones, and use our one-on-one questions generator to strengthen the trust between you and individual team members.

 Read more about psychological safety: